Blobby-Boi/uBlobeBM/README.md

 # Welcome to uBlobeBM (BlobeBM uBlock Edition)!

 **uBlobeBM** is a tool that can run bookmarklets using **uBlock Origin**.
 It's very useful if bookmarklets don’t work on your device or are blocked by your administrator.
-It also works in a much bigger range of sites (which includes Blooket) than regular **uBlock Run** or **uRun** do.
-This is done with some CSP bypassing shenanigans.
+It also works in a lot of sites (e.g. Blooket) in which regular **uBlock Run** or **uRun** don't.
+This was achieved by doing some CSP bypassing shenanigans.

 ---